-- .
-Daily lesson plans.
+- · Daily lesson plans.

-- · Classroom monitor

 - Any evaluation that a teacher undertakes should be used to record unusual, exceptional, or surprising comments or actions made by the young person.

-- Annotation of work
+- · Annotation of work

 - Short-term objectives.

 - Individual Education Plans.

 - End of placement reports.

 - Reviews and reports of progress (Placement reviews, Interim reviews, Annual reviews and general reports)

 - Any educational assessments undertaken by the teacher.

 - Any Certificates awarded.

 - AQA unit awards

-- Formal exam results

 - ASDAN modules

-- Thrive assessment

-3.4 Marking and Feedback Guidance
+4.2 Marking and Feedback Guidance

-We have a consistent approach to marking and feedback.
+We have a consistent approach to marking and feedback and therefore have a school marking policy and a marking code.

-All pupils are entitled to regular and constructive feedback on their learning; therefore, all teaching staff will give feedback and mark work as an essential part of the assessment process.
+All pupils are entitled to regular and constructive feedback on their learning, therefore all teaching staff will give feedback and mark work as an essential part of the assessment process.